-Early Intervention also provides school-based mental health consultation services at elementary and middle schools in the Mission and Outer Mission Districts.
-Services focus on reducing barriers to learning by enhancing the capacity of teachers, administrators, and parents to respond to the social-emotional and behavioral needs of the child and his/her family.
+Early Intervention also provides school-based mental health consultation services at SFUSD elementary and middle schools in the Mission and Outer Mission Districts.
+These services focus on reducing barriers to learning by enhancing the capacity of teachers, administrators, and parents to respond to the social-emotional and behavioral needs of the child and his/her family.
 We currently provide services at the following SFUSD schools: Cesar Chavez Elementary, Bryant Elementary, Hillcrest Elementary, Buena Vista Horace Man K-8 School, Everett Middle School, and James Lick Middle School.

 For more information regarding these services, please contact Early Intervention Program Manager, Cassandra Coe, LCSW at (415) 229-0500 ext.
 207.